-In 2023, the Regulator of Social Housing (the Regulator) brought in a new regulatory requirement.
-Every year, FAHHA, as a small social housing provider, needs to carry out and publish the results of Tenant Satisfaction Measures (TSMs).
+In 2023, the Regulator of Social Housing (The Regulator) brought in a new regulatory requirement.
+This is the second year that FAHHA, as a small social housing provider, has carried out and published the results of Tenant Satisfaction Measures (TSMs).

 The TSMs are required by the Regulator to be published by the landlord of the residents.
-Although FAHHA has engaged three local managing Registered Provider partners (Managing RPs) to manage its housing schemes, FAHHA is, currently, the landlord of all its 119 shared ownership leasehold households and is therefore responsible for publishing the TSM results for those households.
+Although FAHHA has engaged four local managing partners (Managing Partners) to manage its housing schemes, FAHHA is, currently, the landlord of 89 shared ownership leasehold households as well as the 89 households living in FAHHA’s rented homes and is therefore responsible for publishing the TSM results for all of these households.

 Received per 1,000 homes Per 1,000 homes

-2. Stage two complaints responded to within 20 working days 100%
+2. Stage two complaints responded to within 20 working days: No Stage two complaints

 2. Anti-social behaviour cases that involve hate incidents None involving hate incidents